-Fellow law students, legal career job-hunters, and aspiring attorneys, I’d like to welcome you to our new ABA Law Student Division website and our Before the Bar blog.
-Here you’ll find useful tools like a leads on jobs and internships, free and quality Quimbee study aids, and practical advice
+Fellow law students, legal career job-hunters, and aspiring attorneys, I’d like to welcome you to our new ABA Law Student Division website and our Student Lawyer blog.
+Here you’ll find useful tools like a leads on jobs and internships, free and quality Quimbee study aids, and practical advice featured

 SIXTH CIRCUIT: University of Michigan Students Recognized for Sustainability Efforts Through Dow Fellowship